spiceFlowMatrix/NoonOnline/README.md

+# Noon Online

+This is a defunct project that was shut down.
+It was built as a platform make the standard school curricula easily accessible to children all across Afghanistan.

+The platform consited of:

+- An web application for administrators to publish content that was produced in-house and manage access to courses.
+- An Android app that would be used by students and parents to use the published courses.
+- A REST API built with ASP.NET Core that would serve as the backend for both the Android and web applications.

-# How to run the application in a Windows 10 or Ubuntu 18.04.04 LTS.
+## How to run the application in a Windows 10 or Ubuntu 18.04.04 LTS.

-## Run angular applications
+### Run angular applications

-### To a Run application on Windows
+#### To a Run application on Windows

 First, we required to install Nodejs which you can get from [here](https://nodejs.org/en/download/)